aswanevelder/file-listen-process/README.md

-# nodefilelistener
+# file-listener
-A NodeJS File Listener
+A NodeJS file listener for reading and manupulating files.